-In short answer the 7217 error is caused by video drivers which no
+In short answer the 7217 error is caused by video drivers which

-When EAW was being originally written, hard drive space was at a
+When EAW was originally being written, hard drive space was at a

-included using selection screens such as "Main2.pic" (it used their own
+included using selection screens such as "Main2.pic" (it used their

-form of compressed 8-bit PCX files).
+own form of compressed 8-bit PCX files).
 Routines in the game exe

 decompress and display them.
 Knowing that the game requires 8-bit